6 Ways to Beat the Sunday Scaries

 3. Change your vibe with Chill Vibe Gummies:

 My Sunday scaries cause my anxiety to become very physical.
-Meaning, I can’t focus, and get overwhelmed, which causes complete and utter paralysis.
-I get overwhelmed by everything I have to do or want to do that I end up doing nothing and cue the shame spiral because I have accomplished nothing!
+Meaning, that I can’t focus, and get overwhelmed, which causes complete and utter paralysis.
+I get so overwhelmed by everything I have to do or want to do that I end up doing nothing and cue the shame spiral because I have accomplished nothing!
 Chill Vibe Gummies help with all of that.
 Ashwagandha root and a blend of calming herbs, help to regulate your nervous system and reduce the stress and anxiety that come with the Sunday scaries.

 4. Adopt a mindfulness practice: